-1. A 'primitive java object' type: these include most of the object equivalents of the standard Java primitive types, such as Boolean, Short, Float, etc, as well as String, Date, BigDecimal and BigInteger.
+A 'primitive java object' type: these include most of the object equivalents of the standard Java primitive types, such as Boolean, Short, Float, etc, as well as String, Date, BigDecimal and BigInteger.

-Figure 15.54.
+Figure 15.53.
 Primitive object field types

-2. An 'entity' type: any user defined entity automatically becomes a candidate to be defined as a field type of another entity, thus enabling the creation of relationships between entities.
-As can be observed in the above figure, our recently defined 'Tutorial Example Entity' already appears in the types list and can be used as a field type, even for a field of itself.
-An entity type field can be created either in 'single' or in 'multiple' form, the latter implying that the field will be defined as a collection of this type, which will be indicated by the extension '[0..N]' in the type drop-down or in the entity fields table (as can be seen for the 'Lines' field of the 'Purchase Order' entity, for example).
+2. A 'data object' type: any user defined data object automatically becomes a candidate to be defined as a field type of another data object, thus enabling the creation of relationships between them.
+A data object field can be created either in 'single' or in 'multiple' form, the latter implying that the field will be defined as a collection of this type, which will be indicated by selecting "List" checkbox.